 - Sweet dishes

-How does our happy kitchen look like?
+What does our happy kitchen look like?

-At the end of the practicum (25 hours, average 8 to 10 arrivals) a reception is prepared for everyone – family and friends, where participants show everything they have learned.
+At the end of the practicum (25 hours, average 8 to 10 arrivals) a reception is prepared for everyone – family and friends, where participants showcase everything they have learned.
 In addition to socializing and enjoying delicious meals, diligent participants receive a certificate from the National University for completion of a cooking course, while mentors receive a certificate of participation in the activity.

 3.“Lets go swimming!” for NEET